 Think about what to wear

 You’ll have to undress for your massage.
 If you’re stiff from surgery, wear a bra and clothes that are easy to take on and off.
 Your therapist will leave the room to give you privacy while you undress.

 Some people think that certain oils such as lavender can be harmful when you have breast cancer.
-There is little evidence about this, but talk to your GP or specialist team if you’re concerned.
+There is little evidence about this, but talk to your GP or treatment team if you’re concerned.

 Important things to tell your therapist